-Today we have a long drive ahead of us as the Bayan-Ulgii province in the north is our next destination.
-Bayan-Ulgii is a far-off land of high mountains (the Mongol Altai) torrents and glaciers.
-It is inhabited by Kazakh, a minority who has a different culture from the Mongols, herding yaks and goats and hunting with trained eagles.
+Today, we have a long drive ahead of us, as the Bayan-Ulgii Province in the north is our next destination.
+Bayan-Ulgii is a far-off land of high mountains, (the Mongol Altai), torrents and glaciers.
+It is inhabited by Kazakh, a minority with a different culture from the Mongols, herding yaks and goats and hunting with trained eagles.

 Along there way, there will be a stop for lunch as well as several stops for landscape and travel photography.